Find the Best CV Examples

 Hobbies and interests

-TThe hobbies and interests section helps paint a rounded picture of you as a person.
-While it's unlikely to make or break your CV, try to use this optional section to further demonstrate that you'd be good for the job.
+The hobbies and interests section helps paint a rounded picture of you as a person.
+While it's unlikely to make or break your CV, try to use this optional section to further demonstrate you'd be good for the job.

 For instance, mentioning how you like running marathons or doing charity work will look better than 'Netflix binger'!
 If there’s no space for this section in your CV - don’t worry.
 It’s more of a ‘nice to have’ option.

-Create a Job-Winning Application With Our CV Examples
+Create a Successful Application With Our CV Examples

-With our tips and online CV examples, you now have everything you need to create a job-winning CV online.
-Our helpful advice and large library of curriculum vitae examples, you can now create a CV that will take your career to the next level!
+With our tips and online CV examples, you now have everything you need to create a successful CV online.
+With our helpful advice and large library of CV examples, you can now create a CV that will take your career to the next level!

 Our CV builder includes templates, sample text, best practice tips, and advice on how to create a successful CV.
 It's the fastest, simplest way to build a CV.